Cardinals vs. Rockies Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Adam Wainwright (3-5) will take to the mound for the Cardinals and make his 14th start of the season.
+- The Cardinals will send Steven Matz (2-7) to the mound for his 16th start this season.

-- Wainwright has pitched five or more innings in two straight games and will look to extend that streak.
+- Matz has pitched five or more innings in three straight games and will look to extend that streak.

+- If he manages to end his start without allowing an earned run, he'd extend his streak of appearances with no earned runs to three.

 |Opponent